kunalraykar30/GitOps/102_Jenkis_Deploy/README.md

+# Jenkins Deployment on Kubernetes with Persistent Volume

 I wish to preserve preserve the contents of the JENKINS_HOME directory.
 So in case if new pod is spinned up the contents of Jenkins are preserved.
 In order to get this done, PV and PVC are created - pv-jenkins.yaml and pvc-jenkins.yaml.
 Jenkins stores all of its important information within the JENKINS_HOME such as: